Issues in Literacy Development and Teaching (9880.3)

 Additional information

-Theoretical foundations: This unit draws on the most recent curricular and pedagogical research in Australian literacy development and learning, with a focus on a evidence-based, practical approaches to classroom teaching.
+Theoretical foundations: This unit draws on the most recent curricular and pedagogical research in Australian literacy development and learning, with a focus on robust evidence-based, practical approaches to classroom teaching.

 Provision of information to the group